ZhanxyR/SHERT/README.md

 python -m apps.quick_demo -e image
 ```

 🖥️ For `texture inpainting`, we provide a client script and a server script that enables you to run diffusion model on remote server.

 The client script will create a webui using [gradio](https://www.gradio.app/), which can be accessed by `http://localhost:7860`.

 > [!NOTE]
-> If you run the client in a new environment, the corresponding dependencies should be reinstalled.
+> If you run the client in a new environment, some corresponding dependencies should be reinstalled.
 <br> When you first use inpainting, it will download the pretrained diffusion checkpoints from [Huggingface](https://huggingface.co/).

 ```bash